inspiraluna/docker-bitcoin-regtest/README.md

-This is a fork based which creates a namecoin regtest private testnet on your machine via docker.
+This is a fork of docker-bitcoin-regtest which creates a namecoin regtest private testnet on your machine via docker.

 For details you can also read the original bitcoin based article by Gerald Kaszuba. (see http://geraldkaszuba.com/creating-your-own-experimental-bitcoin-network/) Beware some things might have changed in namecoin (see below)

 # usefull commands